-You have now completed the journey through each and every feature of the UNI-DS v8 development board.
-You have become familiar with its modules, organization, and the programmer/debugger.
+You have now completed the journey through each and every feature of the Fusion for STM32 v8 development board.
+You have become familiar with its modules, organization, and the programmer/ debugger.
 Now you are ready to start using your new board.
 We suggest following steps which are highly recommended to begin with.